Expatriate: Fiction

-1960s: English writer Paul Scott is best known for The Raj Quartet (1965-1975) dealing with the final years of the British Empire in India.
+1960s: English writer Paul Scott is best known for The Raj Quartet (1965–1975) dealing with the final years of the British Empire in India.
 John le Carré made use of overseas settings for The Spy Who Came in from the Cold (1963) and many of his subsequent novels about British spies.

 1970s: In The Year of Living Dangerously (1978), Christopher Koch portrayed the lead-up to a 1965 coup in Indonesia through the eyes of an Australian journalist and a British diplomat.
 A Cry in the Jungle Bar (1979) by Robert Drewe portrayed an Australian out of his depth while working for the UN in South-East Asia.

 1990s: In both Cocaine Nights (1996) and Super-Cannes (2000), J. G. Ballard's English protagonists uncover dark secrets in luxurious gated communities in the South of France.

 2000s: Platform (2001) was French author Michel Houellebecq's novel of European sex tourists in Thailand.
 Prague (2002) was a debut novel by Arthur Phillips which dealt with Americans and Canadians in Hungary towards the end of the Cold War.
 Shantaram (2003) was a bestselling novel by Gregory David Roberts about an Australian criminal who flees to India.

 2010s: American novelist Chris Pavone has set several thrillers overseas since his debut The Expats (2012).
-Janice Y. K. Lee in The Expatriates (2016) dealt with Americans in Hong Kong.
+Janice Y. K. Lee in The Expatriates (2016) and the miniseries deals with Americans in Hong Kong.
 Tom Rachman in his debut novel The Imperfectionists (2010) wrote of journalists working for an English-language newspaper in Rome.